XyyF/Thief-Book/README.md

 `Cmd+.` Next page .
 When text is focused (editing code) , Only then can it be used

+`Cmd+;` Jump page .
+When focusing on text (editing code), jump pages need to be set before you can use them

 **WIN**

 `Ctrl+M` Boss key. randomly displays Hello World in different languages , Available at any time